jvpeluso/Salary-prediction-project/readme.md

 * **degree:** The values are split into 2 groups, *NONE* and *HIGH_SCHOOL* in the lower range, and *BACHELORS*, *MASTERS*, and *DOCTORAL* at the top.
 The gap is significant between *HIGH_SCHOOL* and *BACHELORS*.

 As the position is a key feature, we've analyzed the average salary per *jobType* divided by the other 3 features.
-Interestingly, the differences remain stable in all cases, that is, they follow the same behavior when we divide them by *degree*, *industry* or *major*.
+Interestingly, the differences remain stable in all cases, that is, they follow the same behaviour when we divide them by *degree*, *industry* or *major*.
 They all descend in the same way, through the different job types, and only becoming pronounced when we reach *JANITOR*.
 Here you can see the bar plot of the salary average for *degree* feature, where the trend is easily perceived.
 Other plots can be seen in the notebook.

 ![](https://i.imgur.com/pV4yp3B.png)